 The Legal Beat

-Staci Zaretsky is an editor at Above the Law.
-She’d love to hear from you, so feel free to email her with any tips, questions, or comments.
+Staci Zaretsky has been an editor at Above the Law since 2011.
+She’d love to hear from you, so please feel free to email her with any tips, questions, or comments.
 You can follow her on Twitter or connect with her on LinkedIn.